yk4r2/Pizza/README.md

 ```

 This is all I achieved with my *** idea to use regular expressions is 50% coverage.
 I'd better use mock.patch, but "it is too easy".

+# PEP8
+This file was reformatted by `black` and additionally checked up using `flake8` with maximum string length of 101.